Charlie9009/CI_MS1_MYGYM/README.md

 * The contact form on the contact page had a bug where the textarea did not size properly in internet explorer.
 I fixed it by making the container for the question form bigger.

+* In the video page Internet explorer cut the two bottom videos, It did not apply margins because of flexbox.
+I fixed it by adding a css rule *display flexbox* for html and *width 100%* for the body.

 ### Known bugs

 * Cant sign in to the page.
 This will be implemented in the future.